mosra/magnum-bindings/doc/python/magnum.text.rst

 .. py:function:: magnum.text.AbstractFont.open_file
     :raise RuntimeError: If file opening fails

+    For compatibility with :ref:`os.path`, on Windows this function converts all backslashes in :p:`filename` to forward slashes before passing it to :dox:`Text::AbstractFont::openFile()`, which expects forward slashes as
+    directory separators on all platforms.

 .. py:property:: magnum.text.AbstractFont.size
     :raise AssertionError: If no file is opened
 .. py:property:: magnum.text.AbstractFont.ascent